ashburndev/grails254app/README.md

     [ec2-user@ip-172-31-38-83 ~]$ jar
     Usage: jar {ctxui}[vfmn0PMe] [jar-file] [manifest-file] [entry-point] [-C dir] files ...

-The grails254app.war has been deployed to the above AWS EC2 instance, and is available using this URL
+The grails254app.war has been deployed to the above AWS EC2 instance, and is available using the URL below.
+At this stage this Grails 2.5.4 web application is about the simplist possible Grails 2.5.4 web application.
+But it does demonstrate a basic compatiblity of the Grails 2.5.4 Framework with a Java 8 development and deployment environment.

 http://ec2-52-87-193-41.compute-1.amazonaws.com:8080/grails254/